All Service. All Volunteer. All In to Give Back.

-In 2006, a small group of Marines, some retired, active and reserve, got together in Huntsville, Alabama.
-These veterans had a deep desire to continue being of service to their country after having honorably served their nation in the military and formulated a plan to be of service to the Tennessee Valley/ Northern Alabama community.
+In 2006, a small group of Marines, retired, active, and reserve, got together in Huntsville, Alabama.
+These Veterans had a deep desire to continue being of service to their Country after having honorably served in the military.
+They formulated a plan to be of service to the Tennessee Valley/Northern Alabama community, which resulted in the Semper Fi Community Task Force (SFCTF).

-Each year, in November, SFCTF is honored to be the host for Heroes Week.
-Thirty (30) Wounded Warriors representing all service branches from all over the United States are invited, along with their spouses and caregivers, for a week of relaxation and recognition.
-Often, these warriors and their families do not receive the welcome home that so many of our military are given after returning home.
-These American heroes were in hospitals, recovering from injuries received in the line of duty while their units completed the deployment and returned to a heroes’ welcome.
-This event gives our Tennessee Valley/ Northern Alabama communities the chance to show their deep appreciation and recognition of these service members, their spouses, and caregivers.
-Our guests are honored at a Veterans Day Breakfast and Parade, Marine Corps Ball, fishing tournaments, parade of boats, numerous lunches and dinners hosted by community groups and businesses.
-The week also gives the families a chance to take a break from the stresses of recovery and rehabilitation, and there is an opportunity for some much needed appreciation and attention for the primary caregivers of the Wounded Warrior.
+Each year, in November, we are honored to host Heroes’ Week.
+Approximately 15-30 Heroes representing all service branches from all over the United States, and some local law enforcement representatives, are invited, along with their spouses and caregivers, for a week of relaxation and recognition.
+Often, these Heroes and their families do not receive the welcome home that so many of our military are given after a deployment because they were in hospitals, recovering from injuries received in the line of duty while their units completed the deployment and returned to a Heroes’ welcome.
+This event gives our Tennessee Valley/Northern Alabama communities the chance to show their deep appreciation and recognition of these service members, their spouses, and caregivers.
+Our guests are honored at the Huntsville/Madison County Veterans Day Parade, Marine Corps Ball, Lake Guntersville yacht cruise and dinner, and numerous lunches and dinners hosted by community groups and businesses.
+The week also gives these families a chance to take a break from the stresses of recovery and rehabilitation, and there is an opportunity for some much needed appreciation and attention for the primary caregivers.
 Couples often remark on how therapeutic the week has been for their relationships and a unique new group of special friends they made, all who faced similar circumstances.

-SFCTF and its volunteers have built relationships with many of these Wounded Warriors & their spouses, some have even relocated to the Tennessee Valley.
-As a result of the positive interaction they experienced, they in turn relay that to their peers, assured that the people of this country really do care for them.
+SFCTF and its volunteers have built relationships with many of these Heroes & their spouses, some have even relocated to the Tennessee Valley.
+As a result of the positive interaction they experienced, they in turn relay that to their peers, assured that the people of this Country really do care for them.

-SFCTF also acts as a conduit for companies, civic organizations, community groups, local churches, and individual citizens who want to use their resources to support wounded warriors and active duty military families.
+SFCTF also acts as a conduit for companies, civic organizations, community groups, local churches, and individual citizens who want to use their resources to support our Heroes and active duty military families.

 - Funding Spent in Direct Support of Veterans, Caregivers, and Gold Star Families 99.93% 99.93%